cscorley/dissertation/chapters/2_related/1_tr_general.md

 The Wilcoxon sign-ranked test is non-parametric and does not make the same assumptions that the t-test does, making it a more desirable choice of a test when the effectiveness measure is ordinal and each sample is dependent between two treatments.
-We define the test as:
+I define the test as:

 \begin{equation}
     w = \sum_{i=1}^{N} sign(x_i - y_i) \times R_i